 As I mentioned before, the hip belt features two pockets, one on each side.

 How Much is it? $180.00 USD

 Osprey products are definitely not cheap.
-You can find another 48 liter pack for as low as $100 and even other “name” brands enter the market at around $130.
+You can’t find another 48-liter pack for as low as $100 and even other “name” brands enter the market at around $130.
 However, it really is a great value and is definitely worth the money.

 Remember, the old adage, “buy cheap, buy twice,” so unless you want your pack to break apart in the middle of a hike, spend the extra money!
-Besides that, technical backpacks in this range sometimes costs double the amount.
-Doesn’t seem expensive now, does it?
+Besides that, technical backpacks in this range sometimes cost double the amount.
+This Osprey 48 liter backpack doesn’t seem expensive now, does it?